 Ch.
 1: What is a Cover Letter?

 First impressions are important, and cover letters are used to help bridge the gap from unknown applicant to prospective hire.
-Although they may seem like a lot of extra work when applying to a position, they're necessary to show you're serious about your job hunt.
-Many employers simply disqualify any applications they receive that don't send a cover letter along, so be sure not to make this mistake!
+Although cover letters may seem like a lot of extra work when applying to a position, they're necessary to show you're serious about your job hunt.
+Many employers simply disqualify any applications that don’t have an cover letter attached to them.
+Do not to make this mistake!

 Taking the shotgun approach of applying to every position you see that you may qualify for will only get you so far, and most of your applications will likely be tossed aside.
 When applying to positions that fit well with your qualifications and that you truly want, stand out by including a thoughtful cover letter.